 2. Night market by the Mekong River

 From mid afternoon traders begin to set up their stalls in the paved area alongside the Mekong River.
-This becomes a buzzing night market selling everything from fashion to electronics and handy crafts.
+This becomes a buzzing night market selling everything from fashion to electronics and handicrafts.
 It attracts a good mix of locals and tourists in search of a bargain and is worth a wander through.

 It can get really busy just after sunset so maybe avoid if you dislike big crowds but calms down as the evening goes on.
 You’ll find the similar things here to a lot of markets across SE Asia but it’s a good place to pick up a bargain if you haggle hard.